 Rügen: The Baltic Sea

 The next morning, we take an eight-hour train journey to a very different German island.
 Rügen is in the much quieter Baltic Sea, and was once part of East Germany.
-The largest of Germany’s island, Rügen is unpretentious and popular with Berliners.
+The largest of Germany’s islands, Rügen is unpretentious and popular with Berliners.
 Farming and tourism are its two biggest industries.

 During East German times, only the approved elite vacationed here.
 That past gives Rügen a unique advantage.
 During East German times, no one could afford to change the island’s historic spas and buildings.